talhanai/kaldi-diar-latte/README.md

 ## 4. Build your own lexicon.

-1. Extract your list of words (the same words that is in your `text.txt` used in your language model):
+1. Extract your list of words (the same words that is in your `text.txt` used in your language model).
 ```
 $> sed 's/ /\/g text.txt | sed '/^$/d' | sort | uniq > vocab.txt # prints your vocabulary to file
 $> cat vocab.txt # take a look at the list of words